How to Collaborate Better: The Case for a Team Help Desk

 Thu, 10 Jan 2019, in Teams

 Every single individual within an organization (including your various teams, departments and clients) matter.
 That’s a lot for a manager to tackle!
-Therefore, how an collaboration is managed in an organization impacts innovation, growth, and ultimately, its success.
+Therefore, how collaboration is managed in an organization impacts innovation, growth, and ultimately, its success.

 Every organization approaches this problem differently.
 Some prioritize “customer-first” or “people-first” type of communication, while others chalk it down to management traits or organizational structures that help dictate the direction they pursue.